What Personal Information do we collect?

 Do we use your Personal Information for direct marketing?

-We and our carefully selected business partners may send you direct marketing communications and information about our services.
+We may send you direct marketing communications and information about our services.
 You may opt out of receiving marketing materials from us by contacting us using the details set out below for the Data Protection and Privacy Officer or, if it is an email, by using opt-out facilities such as an unsubscribe link.

 Sending information overseas

-We may share your information with among companies affiliated directly with Sekuro Pty Ltd. This may involve sending your personal information to these offices overseas.
+We may share your information with among companies affiliated directly with Sekuro.
+This may involve sending your personal information to these offices overseas.

 We may also disclose your information to: